 Example: Assume that Richard from the above example has his home office in an unattached garage, amounting to 20% of his total home.
 Since his home office was not within the walls of his home, he must allocate his $100,000 profit between the main home and office.
 He owes tax on the $20,000 of capital gains attributable to his office (20% x $100,000 = $20,000).

 To avoid this, you should eliminate the office outside the walls of your home and move it inside your home for at least two years before you sell it.

-However, wherever your home office was located, you will have to pay a capital gains tax on the depreciation deductions you took after May 6, 1997 for the office.
-This is the annual deduction you are allowed for the yearly decline in value due to wear and tear of the portion of the building that contains your home office.
+Regardless of where your home office was located, you will have to pay a capital gains tax on the depreciation deductions you took after May 6, 1997 for the office.
+This is the annual deduction you are allowed for the yearly decline in value due to wear and tear on the portion of the building that contains your home office.
 These recaptured deductions are taxed at a 25% rate (unless your income tax bracket is lower than 25%).

 Example: Carmen bought a $200,000 home six years ago and used one of her bedrooms as her home office.
 She sold her home this year for $300,000, realizing a $100,000 gain (profit).
 Her depreciation deductions for her home office for the last six years totaled $2,000.
 She must pay a tax of 25% of $2,000, or $500.

 Having to pay a 25% tax on the depreciation deductions you took in the years before you sold your house is actually not a bad deal.
 This is probably no more—and is often less—tax than you would have to pay if you didn't take the deductions in the first place and instead paid tax on your additional taxable income at ordinary income tax rates.

 For complete details on tax issues with home offices, check out IRS Publication 587, Business Use of Your Home.